-How can parents engage their kids in conversations about money?
+How can parents engage their kids in conversations about money and teaching financial literacy to children?
 And how do those conversations shape kids’ thoughts and future financial choices?

 Margaret Echelbarger has spent much of her career researching the unique connections between kids and their financial decision-making processes.
 Currently, Margaret is an assistant professor of marketing at Stony Brook University.
 She also explores the behavioral side of marketing by learning how kids make those financial decisions now and into the future.